 Causes of Attention Problems After Brain Injury

-Some other causes of attention difficulties include:
+Other causes of attention problems after brain injury include:

-- Cognitive fatigue
+- Cognitive or physical fatigue

 - Sleep disorders

 - Emotional problems, such as mood swings or depression

 - Lack of vitamin B and other vital brain nutrients

 Treating these underlying issues can often drastically improve your concentration skills.
 In the following section, we’ll discuss how to spot attention difficulties.

 Attention difficulties after brain injury may contribute to other cognitive problems including difficulties with memory, problem-solving, and communication.
 This can affect interactions with others and the ability to perform self-care independently.

 An individual with attention problems after brain injury may experience the following challenges: